Graduate Assistantship Packages

 - Maintain satisfactory performance as a graduate assistant.

-- Prospective students should complete an application form.
-Priority will be given to applications received on or before July 1.
+- Prospective students should complete an application form via Qualtrics using the links below.
+Priority will be given to applications received on or before March 21st each year.

 If you are interested and in need of more information or have questions, please contact Daniel Dinsmore, Associate Dean for Research by email at email@example.com.